-The following table summarizes the total compensation that was paid or accrued for the Named Executive Officers for the fiscal years ended December 31, 2022, 2021, and 2020.
-The Named Executive Officers are the Company's Chairman and Chief Executive Officer, former Executive Chairman, Chief Financial Officer and the three next most highly compensated executive officers as of December 31, 2022.
+The following table summarizes the total compensation that was paid or accrued for the Named Executive Officers for the fiscal years ended December 31, 2023, 2022, and 2021.
+The Named Executive Officers are the Company's Chief Executive Officer, Chief Financial Officer and the three next most highly compensated executive officers as of December 31, 2023.
 All amounts in the following table are rounded to the nearest dollar.